ANBadawy/NiFi_Project/README.md

 # *Methodology*:

-- **Data Ingestion**: Configure Apache NiFi to collect files from diverse sources (e.g., local file systems, cloud storage, or APIs).
+- **Data Ingestion**: Configure Apache NiFi to collect files from diverse sources (e.g., local file systems, or APIs).

 - **Data Transformation**: Use NiFi processors to clean, transform, and enrich the data (e.g., filtering, splitting, merging, or converting formats).